wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 In the Bootstrap section, use the "PUT /certs" endpoint to upload the new Base64-encoded string as "certs".

-i.e. Pass the following JSON object in the body:
+i.e., Pass the following JSON object in the body:
 ```
 {
    "certs": "<new Base64-encoded string including new certs>"